|On the Road Price||£94,400|

 After options, our Range Rover was bumped up to £109,805.
 This was down to features such as a £4,140 Meridian sound system, and those practicality-killing Executive Class rear seats.

 While there is plenty of tech on board the Range Rover, it’s worth mentioning that its infotainment system is starting to show its age, and is nowhere near as good as those offered by the likes of BMW or Mercedes.
-However, the Range Rover is being updated in 2018, meaning this ageing unit will be replaced by the same system found in the Range Rover Velar.

 The Range Rover really is an incredible car.
 Everything about it is gigantic – whether that be its size, its comfort, or its price tag.
 Sure, the on-board infotainment may be starting to show its age, and running costs won’t be amazing, but if you’re in the market for a luxurious SUV that can tackle a mountain, the Range Rover is tough to beat.